Reid Davenport

 Reid Davenport is an American filmmaker.
-He won the Sundance Film Festival’s U.S. Documentary Directing Award in 2022 for his film, I Didn't See You There.
+He won the Sundance Film Festival's U.S. Documentary Directing Award in 2022 for his film, I Didn't See You There.

 Early life and education

 Davenport grew up in Bethel, Connecticut.
 He has a BA in Journalism and Mass Communication from The George Washington University and an MFA in documentary film from Stanford University.

 Davenport has cerebral palsy and uses a wheelchair.

 Career

 Davenport's 2022 film I Didn't See You There was shot in his perspective from his electric wheelchair.
 For it he received the 2022 U.S. Documentary Directing Award at the Sundance Film Festival.

 In 2025, Davenport directed the film Life After about Elizabeth Bouvia.

+In April 2026, Davenport was awarded the 2026 Guggenheim Fellowship in Film-Video.